RomainMuller/RomainMuller.github.io/_posts/2020-05-06-comments-in-code.md

 Now, which is right?
 Is the comment telling me how things should be, and the implementation is, in fact, broken?
 Or is the source code correct and the comment is simply stale (and should be fixed or removed)?
-At this point, the source code is the only thing I have which is grounded in realmity - it represents what is being executed by computers.
+At this point, the source code is the only thing I have which is grounded in reality - it represents what is being executed by computers.

 If the code is not readable enough that it can be understood by the reader, it